 Technical support often contributes to a company’s overall customer service growth and it’s a critical part of any business.

 Generally, companies start with a single-tier technical support system.
-Your technical customer support team initially might be very small and might have a single point of contact to handle all customer-related queries or problems.
-However, as a company grows and becomes bigger in size, you must have different levels of IT support for your business.
+Your technical support team initially might be very small and might have just a single point of contact to handle all customer-related queries.
+However, as a company grows and becomes bigger in size, you must have tiered help desk infrastructure as a fundamental practice.

 What are IT Support Tiers or IT Support Levels?